 Contact our customer care team on 0330 111 5050 if your emergency occurs between the hours of 9am – 5pm, Monday to Friday.

-Please note, this email address is monitored from 9am - 9.30pm, Monday-Friday, and 9am - 5pm on weekends and we will respond as soon as possible.
-Only emails relating to emergency situations will receive a response.
-If your email reaches us later than these hours, you will receive a response first thing the following day.
+Please note, the email address and form responses are monitored from 8:30am - 5.30pm, Monday-Friday.
+Once we have received your request, a member of the team will respond as soon as possible, usually within the hour.
+Only emails and form submissions related to emergencies will receive a response.
+If your email reaches us outside of these hours, you will receive a response in the morning of the next working day.

 Non-Emergency Meter Faults